 Cats and dogs absorb Vitamin D only when they are exposed to sunlight.
 However, they do not absorb adequate levels.
 Many commercial pet foods add synthetic vitamin D to formulas.
 It plays a vital role in the absorption of phosphorous and calcium for your cat or dog.
 Vitamin D promotes calcium retention, however, in excess, Vitamin D, a fat soluble (a vitamin that can dissolve in fats and oils.) vitamin accumulates in the liver and can be fatal.
-While is it an important vitamin in your pets diet, pet parents are cautioned against using Vitamin D supplements without a veterinarians advice and prescription.
+While is it an important vitamin in your pets diet be cautious about using Vitamin D supplements without a veterinarians advice and prescription.

 Symptoms of Vitamin D poisoning

-Symptoms include, loss of appetite, dehydration, excessive thirst or urination, diarrhea or weight loss.
+Symptoms include, loss of appetite, dehydration, excessive thirst or urination, diarrhoea or weight loss.
 Your veterinarian may require blood tests to check kidney function.

 Treatment, depending on the level of poisoning may include round the clock monitoring, including inducing vomiting, aggressive IV’s to flush the system.
 Even after treatment, when the dog or cat is discharged, constant monitoring is required.

-We anthropomorphize our pets, and are tempted to give them “supplements” please make sure you do adequate research and check with your vet before administering off the counter supplements.
+We anthropomorphise our pets, and are tempted to give them “supplements.”
+Please ensure you do research and check with your vet.
+Before administering off the counter supplements read the instructions carefully and be sure of where they are sourced.
 They can have fatal consequences for your pets.
 We will continue to post about pet food recalls if they are relevant to the pet foods available in India.